Sinus Graft SurgeryBACK

 The gauze pack should be kept in place with firm pressure over the area of the sinus graft.
 Remove the pack after 30 minutes.
 If there is continued excessive bleeding, replace with new gauze and bite firmly again.
 Vigorous mouth rinsing or chewing in the areas of the extraction should be avoided.
 This may cause increased bleeding, disrupt the sutures, or damage the graft or the implant.

 A liquid or soft diet is recommended for the first 24 hours.
 After 24 hours, you may advance your diet, but take care to avoid any chewing directly on the surgical site.
-Avoid sucking through straws and eating hard or crunchy foods and spicy foods.
+Avoid eating hard or crunchy foods and spicy foods.
 Take the prescribed pain medication before the numbness from the local anesthesia wears off.

 Restrict your activities on the day of surgery and return to normal activities slowly.
 Place ice packs on the outside of the face where the sinus grafting was performed.
 Use ice for the first 48 hours to decrease swelling by applying it as continuously as possible.